As a beginner when you get started, you come across a plethora of video editing tools.

 You don’t have to go to other software for doing visual effects or sound design.
 It’s all there in the same software with the same timeline across all the different pages.

-The point is, if you want to be in the same platform and do everything, then Resolve will be a better choice.
-Plus all are freely included in the free version.
+The point is, if you want to be on the same platform and do everything, then Resolve will be a better choice.
+Plus all features are included in the free version.

 But if you prefer to work on separate applications, you can choose Adobe suite like After Effects, Audition, Photoshop, etc., along with Premiere Pro.
 (You’ll have to pay a lot every month!)